symfony/symfony-docs/components/var_dumper/introduction.rst

 The ``DebugBundle`` allows greater integration of the component into the Symfony full stack framework.
-It is enabled by default in the *dev* and *test* environement of the standard edition since version 2.6.
+It is enabled by default in the *dev* and *test* environment of the standard edition since version 2.6.

 Since generating (even debug) output in the controller or in the model of your application may just break it by e.g. sending HTTP headers or